sunyj/revo/README.md

 ## Definition merging

-Overrides may contain variables that are not in the object under resolve, for
+Top-level overrides may contain variables that are not in the object under resolve, for example:
-example:

 ```python
 import revo